jonmccull/digital-garden/_notes/branding-a-browser.md

 With that in mind, we revisited the Brand Sprint concept, making a few tweaks to focus it as a tool for internal discovery.
 We slotted in a 2-hour brainstorming session, inviting the management team along with a few folks from various teams to get a good cross-section of the company.
 Hopefully the session would give us some insight into the internal understanding of:

-- What is Vivaldi?
+1. What is Vivaldi?
-- How are we doing it better than the competition,
+2. How are we doing it better than the competition?
-- Who is it for?
+3. Who is it for?
 And,
-- Why are we here?
+4. Why are we here?

 🚧 _This Note is a work in progress.
 More work to do here_